-On this page, we will give you suggestions and links on how to find the best bags, calculators and supplies.
+On this page, we will give you suggestions and links on how to find and choose the best bags, calculators and supplies that will save you money.

 For most people, a backpack is the best way to regularly carry your supplies with you.
 This is particularly true if you leave your dorm or apartment for the entire day and you need to carry everything with you.
 Here are some suggestions on how to get the right backpack for you.